Surajgupta63/VisitorAuthenticationSystem/README.md

 # Visitor Authentication System (VAS)

 ## Overview
-The **Visitor Authentication System (VAS)** is a web application built using Flask that allows organizations to manage visitor entries, including details like name, mobile number, purpose of visit, and check-in/check-out times.
+The **Visitor Authentication System (VAS)** is a web application built using Flask that allows organizations to manage visitor entries, including details like name, mobile number, purpose of visit, vistors live photo capturing and check-in/check-out times.
 The system also implements authentication for secure access control.

 ## Features
 - **User Authentication** (Register, Login, Logout)